Nexuist/Inators/Catalog Crawler/README.md

 This file is mainly here for historical purposes, so I am unsure if it will work anymore (as of August 20, 2016, it does).
 This was my first real attempt at web scraping using the BeautifulSoup library in Python.

+### Concepts Used

+* Using the BeautifulSoup library
+* Inspecting HTML to identify how it can be scraped

 ### Modification

 The variable `i` on line 8 can be modified to set at what point in the item database the script should begin crawling.
 This can be used to skip over sets of items.